ianllewellyn/modernizr-brunch/README.md

 #### `destination` (string, optional)

-The output location of your generated modernizr file.
+The output location of your generated modernizr file relative to the root of your public dir (the same as joinTo paths).

-Default: `public/javascripts/modernizr.js`.
+Default: `{config.paths.public}/modernizr.js`.

 #### `options` (array, optional)